DrRoad/fish-detection/README.md

 https://www.kaggle.com/c/the-nature-conservancy-fisheries-monitoring

 #### Task
-Fish image classification and evaluated by log loss of classes
+Given a training dataset of 3792 images and testing dataset of 1000 images taken from fixed cameras mounted on fish boats.
+The task is to build algorithms to automatically detect and classify the species of fish in the image, and evaluated by log loss of classes.

 #### Solution
 The task cannot be directly solved by a CNN classifier.
 The problem is most of the camera images contain rather complicated environment yet the fish is rather small within an image.
-So the effective way is
+Thus we need a fish object detector.
+Another challenge is the data is quite small and imbalanced for each species class.
+Therefore it's hard for the detector to directly do classification.
+So the effective way is that firstly build a fish detector (fish or not), then crop the window with only fish from the image, and finally train a classifier from these cropped images.
+The process is as follows
-Image -> Detector -> Image with only fish -> Classifier
+  Image -> Obj.
+Detector -> Image with only fish -> Classifier.

 #### Architecture
 Detectors: